k2-fsa/sherpa/docs/source/onnx/hotwords/index.rst

 .. hint::

-   We have an extra ``finalize`` step to force the graph state to ge back to the root state.
+   We have an extra ``finalize`` step to force the graph state to go back to the root state.

 **The path is "SHELF"**